Pulled Pork Shepherd’s Pie

 Pulled pork shepherd’s pie

-This pork shepherd's pie is all things cozy and delicious.
-We've taken the most impossibly tender Italian pork roast, shredded the meat, then added that to all the traditional shepherd's pie ingredients.
+This pork shepherd’s pie is all things cozy and delicious.
+We’ve taken the most impossibly tender Italian pork roast, shredded the meat, and then added that to all the traditional shepherd’s pie ingredients.

-You'll get to dig into a thick layer of Italian-flavored pulled pork, tender veggies, peas, and corn all topped with the creamiest mashed potatoes.
-It's one happy, feel-good meal.
+You’ll get to dig into a thick layer of Italian-flavored pulled pork, tender veggies, peas, and corn, all topped with the creamiest mashed potatoes.
+It’s one happy, feel-good meal.

 Why you want to make this recipe